ACES 1.3 Reference Gamut Compression User Guide

 A Look Modification Transform (LMT) referred to as the was created as a temporary solution, but this solution affected all pixels in the image, rather than just the problem areas.
 A new solution was needed which preserved colors within a “zone of trust”, only altering the most saturated values.
 The Reference Gamut Compression algorithm published in ACES 1.3 is intended to replace and deprecate the Blue Light Artifact LMT.

 Various options were investigated, and the working group finally settled on a simple RGB ratio based algorithm which compresses values based on their distance from the neutral axis.
 This makes no attempt to ascertain the “correct” value for a pixel, since the nature of the problem means that these pixels may have no correct color.
 The algorithm is intended as a technical correction rather than an aesthetic look.
-It simply “heals” the problem pixels, to produce new RGB values which are less problematic when used in subsequent compositing or grading operations.
-Creative modifications are left for the user to apply as necessary.
+It “heals” the problem pixels, to produce new RGB values which are less problematic when used in subsequent compositing or grading operations.
+Creative modifications are left for the user to apply as necessary downstream of the RGC.

 In the example below, artifacts such as the magenta solarization seen on the nose of the Okja toy are greatly reduced by application of the RGC.